Skip to content

 Merge sort

-Recursive algorithm that continually splits a list in half.
+Recursive algorithm that continually splits a list in half and sorts them.

 • If the list is empty or has one item, it is sorted